doem97/doem97/README.md

 ### Hi guys here is TIAN ZICHEN, can just call me Jason😎
 A explorer👀!
-Keen on Philosophy, Art.
+Keen on Philosophy, Art, Coding.

-In spare time I do some coding.

 Research area in Computer Vision, Network and those interesting things.